 The Foundation is the beneficiary of assets held in trust by other foundations.
-Two donors created trusts that are managed through Baptist Foundation of Oklahoma and the Oklahoma United Methodist Foundation.
+Three donors created trusts that are managed through Baptist Foundation of Oklahoma, Oklahoma United Methodist Foundation, and the City National Bank & Trust Company.
 These assets are to be held in perpetuity by the respective foundations, with the trust income to be distributed annually to the Panhandle State Foundation.
 The funds received from these trusts are for general scholarships and therefore reported as unrestricted.
-Investments of the trusts were valued at \$487,390 on December 31, 2014.
+Investments of the trusts were valued at \$753,804 on December 31, 2016.
 In accordance with FASB Accounting Standards Codification No. 958, the value of the assets held in trust has been reported as an asset of the Panhandle State Foundation.